For the bread: Preheat the oven, pizza oven or grill to 550 degrees F. Add 1/2 cup of the bread flour, the lukewarm water and the yeast

 and sprinkle with sea salt.

-, lay the dough oiled-side up and grill until char
+If using a grill, lay the dough oiled-side up and grill

 If using a regular oven, turn a baking sheet upside-down on the center rack of the oven.
 Slide the schiacciata onto the baking sheet.
 Bake until browned on the edges, 10 to 15 minutes.
 (Ovens vary, so times will be different.
 Use the visual clues to help you know when it's done.)